cortexmedia/Beluga/README.md

 # **Beluga**
 ### **Intro**
 We've decided to create Beluga in order to fix a very common problem that is the complexity of multi-tenants Docker installations.
 Indeed, Beluga enables you to quickly draft deployment scripts that will provide you with all the flexibility needed to quickly launch new projects using Docker.

-With Beluga, pre-setups are a thing of the past, the kickoff phase becomes extremely short which is an enourmous gain if you need to work with multiple clients/projects.
-Beluga has no run-time requirements for Linux operating machines and has pretty much no specific requirements outside of actially having Docker installed.
+With Beluga, pre-setups are a thing of the past, the kickoff phase becomes extremely short which is an enormous gain if you need to work with multiple clients/projects.

+Beluga has no run-time requirements for Linux operating machines and has pretty much no specific requirements outside of actually having Docker installed.
 Beluga also support private repositories without the need to use Docker Hub.

-### **Why you no use Kubernetes or Mesos?**
+### **Why Don't You Use Kubernetes or Mesos?**

-- Currently Docker doesn't support Multi-Tenant environements
+- Currently Docker doesn't support Multi-Tenant environments
 - Therefore, neither Kubernetes and Mesos do from the docker/container layer...
 - Many actual issues :
 - ```#2918 (PR: #4572) (container root is identical to host root -- volumes can be written and read from as host root inside container).```
 - (WIP) Docker doesn't have any ACL.
 Writing to docker.sock == root.
 -    ```#5619 (PR: #6000) (absolute symlinks and symlink path components copy host target).```